gurps-malhi/api_search/README.md

 Api request is made to [Randomuser.me api](https://randomuser.me/api/?results=50).

-Onload, a fresh request is made to randomuser api via an ajax request, once we have the dataset, you can filter the results, filtering does not make a new ajax request.
+Onload, a fresh request is made to randomuser api via an ajax request using axios, once we have the dataset, you can filter the results, filtering does not make a new ajax request.
 This was done intentionally as I wanted the filtering process to happen client side.

 ### Filters
 - The name filter lets a user type in text and if any of the characters match a profile, it returns a result.